 Now that your students have developed a strong phonemic awareness, phonics is a natural next step.

 I made this to illustrate how phonics cannot happen without both pieces to the puzzle: phonemic awareness and the alphabetic principle.
 I will be blogging more about phonics soon!
-In the meantime, email me or comment with any specific questions you have so I can make sure I include it in my post.
+In the meantime, email me or comment with any specific questions so I can ensure I include it in my post.

 Resources: